 Other fraudsters tend to be more sophisticated.
-In September 2016, three men in the UK were sent to jail for up to eleven years for stealing £113m from more than 750 victims between January 2013 and October 2015.
+Three men in the UK were sent to jail for up to eleven years for stealing £113m from 750+ victims.
 The gang would receive account details from corrupt bank employees but they would also cold call victims.
-They would say that they were calling from the bank’s fraud department and persuade victims to give away their banking details.
+They said they were the bank’s fraud department, and would persuade victims to give away their banking details.
 Only £47m of the stolen funds have been recovered.

 Protecting Your Online Bank Account From Hackers

-While hacking into an online bank account is certainly possible for a sophisticated and determined fraudster, the protections are also relatively simple.
+While hacking into an online bank account is possible for a sophisticated fraudster, the protections are also relatively simple.

 The easiest advice is never to click a link in an email to reach a banking site’s log in page.

 Even if you believe the email does come from the bank, it’s worth opening your browser and accessing the website directly instead of through a link.
 Similarly, banks won’t call and ask for your access details; they already possess those details.
 If a bank calls you and asks for personal information, hang up and call back.
-If you’re accessing the bank yourself, you can be confident that you are talking to the bank and not to an impostor.
+If you’re accessing the bank, you can be confident that you’re talking to the bank and not an impostor.